-According to Hootsuite, in general, the best social media posting time is “between 9 and 12 a.m.
-EST, early in the workweek (i.e., Monday to Wednesday)” for both B2B and B2C brands.
+According to Hootsuite, in general, the best social media posting time is “between 9 and 10 a.m CT (Central Time), and during the midweek (i.e., Tuesday to Thursday).”

-Presumably, this comes from averaging out the best days and best times to post across all social media platforms and all industries, so it may not necessarily apply to your business.
+This comes from averaging the best days and times to post across all social media platforms and industries, so it may not necessarily apply to your agency or clients.

 That being said, let's look at the best social media posting times by platform, including:

 According to Sprout Social’s research, the best posting times for Facebook are:

 They also found that the best days to post are Tuesdays through Fridays.
 Conversely, the worst posting day was a Saturday.

 It makes sense–on a Monday, it’s likely that social media users are more preoccupied with starting their week and prioritizing other activities.

 According to HubSpot, a Friday is the best day to post on social media, with the most popular time windows being 6 - 9 p.m., 3 - 6 p.m., and 9 a.m. - 12 p.m. (note that they didn’t specify a time zone in their research).